Tanay7/Spacecraft-Telemetry/Spacecraft Telemetry Transmitter/Readme v12.md

     * All pin assignments for Radio (CS, DIO1, BUSY, RST), Sensors (I2C SDA/SCL, SPI CS), GPS (Serial RX/TX), and Display (I2C/SPI pins as needed).
     * The correct `HardwareSerial` instance for `SerialGPS` (e.g., `Serial1`, `Serial2`).
     * Correct hardware peripheral instances (`Wire`, `SPI`) if non-default ones are used.
+    * The correct U8g2 constructor for your specific display and connection (I2C/SPI).
     * Any necessary board-specific initializations within `setupBoards()` (e.g., PMU initialization, power rail enables, clock setup). **Refer to your specific board's documentation and schematics.**
 6.  **Connect Hardware:** Carefully wire all components according to the pin definitions in `LoRaBoards.h`.
 Use short, reliable connections, especially for SPI.
 Ensure common ground.
 Verify antenna connection integrity.
 Double-check VCC and GND connections and voltage levels.
 7.  **Configure Sketch Parameters:** Open `TelemetryTx.ino` and review the configuration constants near the top (LoRa settings, CCSDS ID, `SEALEVELPRESSURE_HPA`, timing intervals).
 Adjust if necessary.
 Crucially, update the magnetic `declination` value in `updateQMC6310Data()` for your geographical location (value in radians).
 See [Configuration Deep Dive](#-configuration-deep-dive) for details.